alphagov/govuk-developer-docs/source/manual/github.html.md

   - which GitHub team(s) you should join ([see list](#govuk-teams))
   - why you need access

+## Removing access to GitHub

+Users are removed from the GitHub organisation when their entry in [govuk-user-reviewer][govuk-user-reviewer] is deleted.

 # GOV.UK repos

 ## Create and configure a new GOV.UK repo